iKenndac/new-blog/content/posts/2015-08-16-garmin-virb-xe-review.md

 - PAPER LAUNCH DAMNIT!
 Don't show me a product I want then wait four months to start selling it!
 - Cable doesn't fit snugly and disconnects when I move the camera.
 Hopefully this is a one-off thing.
-- One of the buttons feels weird.
-Again, hopefully a one-off niggle.
+- One of the buttons feels weird. <del>Again, hopefully a one-off niggle.</del> **May actually be as-designed.
+Garmin considers it 'normal'.**
 - Proprietary cable isn't super great when you need an emergency charge in a world of micro USB.
 I see why they did it and, like Apple's Lightning, the pros outweigh the cons most of the time.
 - Only one sticker in the box.
 I'm prepared to go full fanboy with this thing, and I only have one sticker?!